yhvicey/IndoorNavigator/doc/MapFileDefinition.md

 |Name|Map's name.|
 ## Floor
 Floor element.
 Representing a floor, and contains node elements.
-### EntryNodes
-Contains all entry nodes and their links.
-### GuideNodes
-Contains all guide nodes and their links.
-### WallNodes
-Contains all wall nodes and their links.
 ## Node
 Base element for nodes.
 Contains its position and links.
 |Attribute|Description|